swarnpriya/eBPF_notes/Plan.md

 - Then we validate the proof.

 ### Note
-- Prior work "Exoverifer" and "Jitterbug" already implements this approach in Lean
+- Prior work "Exoverifer", "Serval" and "Jitterbug" implements this approach in Lean

 #### Properties verified by Exoverifier:
 - ALU64_X op dest src :